Back into Plato's Cave: Examining Cross-modal Representational Convergence at Scale: How much do representations align?

 We additionally test whether the alignment drop with increasing gallery size is merely an artifact of the mutual $k$NN metric being harder at scale.
 Specifically, we measure within-modality alignment for two pairs of models: two language models of different scale (OpenLlama-3b and OpenLlama-13b), and, separately, two vision models (DINOv2-base and DINOv2-giant).
 If mutual $k$NN alignment collapses for dense galleries regardless of the models being compared, the cross-modal drop observed would be uninformative.
 If within-modality alignment remains stable, the cross-modal drop is meaningful.

-As shown in the supplementary material (\cref{fig:uni_dino_alignment}), unimodal alignment remains much more stable across gallery sizes than the cross-modal alignment reported in the main paper.
+As shown in the supplementary material (\cref{fig:uni_dino_alignment}), unimodal alignment remains stable across gallery sizes.
 For the OpenLlama pair, mutual $k$NN at $k{=}1$ stays between $[0.59, 0.62]$, and for the DINOv2 pair between $[0.35, 0.45]$, across all gallery scales.
 This confirms that mutual $k$NN does not inherently collapse at scale.

 \finding{Mutual $k$NN alignment scores decrease for denser galleries for fixed small $k$, suggesting that mutual $k$NN is sensitive to gallery sparsity.
-Furthermore, the reported trend that stronger language models align better with vision weakens substantially at WIT-1M scale, with all models scoring near zero.}
+Furthermore, the reported trend that stronger language models align better with vision weakens substantially for fixed small $k$ at WIT-1M scale, with all models scoring near zero.}